Castles in Japan

 It was built in 1587, but the castle tower was demolished in 1884.

-Marugame Castle (丸亀城, Kagawa Pref.) is in Marugame city to the west of Takamatsu city.
+Marugame Castle is in Marugame city to the west of Takamatsu city.

 It was built in 1602, and it has the existing castle tower built in 1660.

-The stone walls are the highest in Japan.
+The castle in on the top of a hill and the stone walls around the castle are the highest in Japan.

 It was built in 1603, but was rebuilt in 1753 after being burnt down in 1727.